 - your care arrangements change

-If you deliberately do not tell us about changes, you could be charged with fraud, and a recovery fee may be imposed.
+If you deliberately don’t tell us about changes, we could charge you with fraud.

 To remain eligible for a Commonwealth Seniors Health Card while you are outside Australia, you must continue to meet the qualification rules for this card.

 If you want someone else to deal with us, you can authorise them to enquire, act or get payments for you.